IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 4. **Seeing the results! :**

-   Now if we go onto our opc-ua browser we should see if we go into you should see this value incrementing by one every second:
+   Now if we go onto our OPC UA browser we should see if we go into you should see this value incrementing by one every second:

 Sparkplug -> xrt -> modbus-device1 -> cell_1_tmp
 ![Alt text](images/Opc-ua-browser2.png)

     In the sparkplug/xrt/modbus-device-1 folder if you find a variable tmp_sf this can be used that the communication is two way.
 You can write a value to this property by clicking the pencil icon in the value cell.

-    The value in tmp_1 is multiplied by the value in the tmp_sf and written to tmp_2 in the simulated device. this is then read by our schedule and send up to the opc-ua server showing a full round trip of data!
+    The value in tmp_1 is multiplied by the value in the tmp_sf and written to tmp_2 in the simulated device. this is then read by our schedule and send up to the OPC UA server showing a full round trip of data!